debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/README.md

 As any other software, this one is not perfect.
 Look at the issues to see all of them, here are some highlights that you may want to know about before you try it:

-* RTL can't initialize the wallet https://github.com/Ride-The-Lightning/RTL/issues/314
+* RTL can't initialize the wallet https://github.com/Ride-The-Lightning/RTL/issues/314 you must do it manually using lncli. (use sudo to get macaroon or add the user to group `lnd-system-mainnet`)
-* There's no package to provide `lncli`, so there's no convenient solution to the above #50
 * LND is **not** connected to BTCPayServer automatically #52
 * Txindex is broken #19
 * `bitcoin-cli` is not provided #51